Ellen Wilkinson: Appraisal and legacy

-Wilkinson never married, although she enjoyed numerous close friendships with men.
+Wilkinson never married, although she had numerous close friendships with men.
 Apart from her early engagement to Walton Newbold, she was close to John Jagger for many years, and in the early 1930s enjoyed a brief romantic attachment with Frank Horrabin.
 Her long association with Morrison began in her early Fabian days; Morrison was very reticent about this friendship, choosing not to mention Wilkinson in his 1960 autobiography despite their close political association.
 Vernon says that the relationship almost certainly became "more than platonic", but as Wilkinson's private papers were destroyed after her death, and Morrison maintained silence over the matter, the full nature and extent of their friendship remains uncertain.
-Labour MP Rachel Reeves has noted differing opinions among their respective biographers, but cites a recollection by wartime Minister P. J. Grigg as suggesting a friendship that was more than platonic.
+Labour MP Rachel Reeves noted differing opinions among their respective biographers, but cited a recollection by wartime Minister P. J. Grigg as suggesting a friendship that was more than platonic.

 On 25 January 1941 Wilkinson received the freedom of the town of Jarrow, and in May 1946 was awarded an honorary doctorate by the University of Manchester.
 Her name has been commemorated in The Ellen Wilkinson School for Girls in Ealing, west London, in the Ellen Wilkinson Primary School and Children's Centre in Newham, east London, and in the Ellen Wilkinson Estate, a 1950s Felling Urban District Council housing project at Wardley, once part of her Jarrow constituency, now in Gateshead Metropolitan Borough.
 In addition, the Ellen Wilkinson High School in Ardwick, which incorporated Wilkinson's old school, bore her name for some years before its closure in 2000.
 The Ellen Wilkinson Building in the University of Manchester's campus houses parts of the Manchester Institute of Education and other departments.
-A blue plaque records the site of Wilkinson's birthplace at 41 Coral Street, and another, in the main quadrangle of the old university buildings, records Wilkinson's attendance there in 1910 to 1913.
+A blue plaque records the site of Wilkinson's birthplace at 41 Coral Street, and another, in the main quadrangle of the old university buildings, records Wilkinson's attendance there from 1910 to 1913.
 In October 2015 Wilkinson was shortlisted by a Manchester town hall panel as one of six candidates to be the subject of the city's first female statue in over a century.
 In October 2016, Wilkinson was chosen in a public vote to become the first female statue in Middlesbrough.
 Her name and image and those of 58 other women's suffrage supporters are etched on the plinth of the statue of Millicent Fawcett in Parliament Square, London that was unveiled in April 2018.

-Ellen Wilkinson was shortlisted in 2015 for the WoManchester Statue.
-Although Emmeline Pankhurst was decisively selected, Ellen Wilkinson polled strongly.
-The statue now sits in St Peter's Square, Manchester.
+Ellen Wilkinson was shortlisted in 2015 for the WoManchester Statue, although Emmeline Pankhurst was decisively selected.
 The book First in the Fight dedicates a chapter to Ellen Wilkinson along with the other nineteen women considered for the statue.

+In 2024 Labour Chancellor of the Exchequer Rachel Reeves, who had said that all art in No 11 would be by female artists or of female subjects, replaced a portrait of former chancellor Nigel Lawson in her office by one of Wilkinson.